robinmoisson/staticrypt/README.md

 WebCrypto is faster, which allows us to do more hashing rounds and make StatiCrypt more robust against brute-force attacks - if you can, **you should use WebCrypto**.
 The only limitation is it's only available in HTTPS context (which [is annoying people](https://github.com/w3c/webcrypto/issues/28)) or on localhost and on non-ancient browsers, so if you need that you can use `--engine cryptojs` which works everywhere.
 WebCrypto will be the only available option in our next major version.

-> **Will it break share links/remember-me?** If you encrypted a file with the CryptoJS engine and shared auto-decrypt links, or activated the remember-me flag, then switch to WebCrypto, the change is backward compatible and the file should still autodecrypt.
+> **Will switching break share links/remember-me?** If you encrypted a file with the CryptoJS engine and shared auto-decrypt links, or activated the remember-me flag, then switch to WebCrypto, the change is backward compatible and the file should still autodecrypt.
 The reverse isn't true - don't create an auto-decrypt link with WebCrypto then encrypt your file with CryptoJS.
 >
 > This is because we use more hashing rounds with the faster WebCrypto, making it more secure, but we can't remove hashing rounds to convert back (which is the whole point of a hash).